 Though most history books teach that the Civil War began April 12, 1861, with the firing of the first shot at Fort Sumter, perhaps the first overt act of war actually occurred Dec.
-27, 1860, when Charleston militia ousted a small group of civilian laborers and the only two U.S. Army officers garrisoned at Castle Pinckney, making it the first Federal military installation seized by Confederate forces.
+27, 1860, when Charleston militia ousted a small group of civilian laborers and two U.S. Army soldiers garrisoned at Castle Pinckney, making it the first Federal military installation seized by what was then the Republic of South Carolina, soon to evolve into the Conferate Army as other Southern states joined in.
 Rapid advancements in early 19th century weaponry caused Castle Pinckney to become obsolete within a decade of its completion c.
 1810, dooming it to become little more than a footnote in the grander stories of its neighboring forts, Moultrie and Sumter.
 Still, as the first Federal installation to fall in the American Civil War, Castle Pinckney has an important place in history, if not in the popular retelling of it.

 During his 1791 visit to Charleston, George Washington recognized the strategic value of this spit of land where the Cooper River transitions into Charleston Harbor.
 He ordered a fort be built there to defend against a naval attack from France that seemed imminent, yet never happened.

 A log structure named for Washington’s local host, Charles Cotesworth Pinckney, the first fort built here was destroyed by a hurricane just months after its completion in 1804.
 A second, made of bricks and mortar, was completed in 1810 in anticipation of the War of 1812.
 Its innovative design featured elliptical fortresses that housed cannon inside.
 Built to house 200 men, the fort resembled a medieval castle, thus its popular nickname.